couchbaselabs/sdk-rfcs/rfc/0056-sdk3-query.md

     * Specifies how long to allow the operation to continue running before it is cancelled.
   * serializer(JsonSerializer) = $Cluster::Serializer
     * Specifies the serializer which should be used for deserialization of rows returned.
+  * preserveExpiry(boolean) = undefined(false)
+    * Specifies that the query engine should preserve expiration values set on any documents modified by this query.
+    * Sent within the JSON Payload as `preserve_expiry` as a JSON boolean
+    * Should be added at API stability level of uncommitted.

 **Returns:**